 5G and Satcom – The perfect ecosystem

-Promises made that 5G will deliver both higher bandwidth and faster access to the mobile masses have created a level of demand that can only be met by making spectrum available to mobile network operators that have already made major investments in this new technology.
+The promise that 5G will deliver both higher bandwidth and faster access to the mobile masses have created a level of demand that can only be met by making spectrum available to mobile network operators that have already made major investments in this new technology.

 The coexistence of 5G cellular networks and satellite operations is paramount to both group’s long-term success.
 A symbiotic relationship results in a ‘win-win’ for both parties.
 The proliferation of 5G is dependent upon the ubiquity of satellite communications to facilitate international roaming and the needs of mobile customers.
 Additionally, the enormity of needed backhaul services will benefit teleports worldwide.